New $40 million industrial development for Salisbury

 “It’s now estimated to be worth $146 billion, which is almost half of Queensland’s economic output, and is on track to reach $217 billion by 2031.

-“The investment attraction division of economic development board Brisbane Marketing is successfully attracting and facilitating investment to Brisbane and this is an ideal asset to add to Brisbane’s offerings.”
+“The investment attraction division of economic development board Brisbane Economic Development Agency is successfully attracting and facilitating investment to Brisbane and this is an ideal asset to add to Brisbane’s offerings.”

 Earthworks on the facility will start immediately and is expected to be completed by September this year.